INFO PAGE

 c.
 Adds new space conditioning or water-heating systems for a new area being added to the building.

-If your project meets both of the conditions above, it must use electric systems for those functions.
+If your project meets both of the conditions above, it must be all-electric.
+For details see Administrative Bulletin 112.

 Exemptions to the all-electric requirement